In the blink of an eye, it was already Lokil the 5th turn, and the end of Alivai.

-Lord Varath poured Troyle and him each a cup of wine, then poured a small dose into another cup and added the contents of the other jug for Kaidus.
+Lord Varath poured himself and Troyle each a cup of wine, then poured a small dose into another cup and added the contents of the other jug for Kaidus.

 “Thank you.”
 Kaidus took the cup and sipped it.
 The sweetness of the derilt fruit overpowered the taste of the wine, but he could smell a tinge of the wine’s rich aroma.